vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 public record FeatureProperties(@NotNull Boolean auditEnabled) {}
 ```

-(Register it with `@ConfigurationPropertiesScan`, or explicitly with `@EnableConfigurationProperties(FeatureProperties.class)`.)

-Never commit real passwords or signing keys into a properties file — use environment variables or a secret manager, and treat Spring "profiles" (`application-dev.yml`, `application-prod.yml`, selected by an active-profile setting) as a way to vary *configuration* per environment, not as a substitute for actual secret management.
+Never commit real passwords or signing keys — use environment variables or a secret manager.
+Profiles (`application-dev.yml`, `application-prod.yml`) vary configuration per environment; they are not a secret-management system.

-## 11. Bean Lifecycle: Creation, Setup, and Shutdown
+## 11. Bean Lifecycle

-A bean's life has a shape: Spring instantiates it, injects its dependencies (section 5's wiring), runs any initialization logic, keeps it ready for use, and eventually destroys it (e.g., on application shutdown).
+A bean's life: Spring instantiates it, injects its dependencies, runs initialization logic, keeps it ready, eventually destroys it (e.g. on shutdown).

-For the two lifecycle moments you'll actually touch as an application developer, the annotations `@PostConstruct` (runs right after dependency injection finishes — good for validation or small setup work) and `@PreDestroy` (runs on shutdown — good for releasing resources like file handles or connections) are all you typically need.
+`@PostConstruct` runs right after dependency injection — good for validation or small setup. `@PreDestroy` runs on shutdown — good for releasing resources.

-Spring also recognizes two lifecycle **interfaces**, which are worth knowing about specifically because they explain *why* `@PostConstruct`/`@PreDestroy` exist at all — they're the annotation-based convenience layer on top of these older interfaces:
+Spring also recognizes two lifecycle interfaces, worth knowing because they explain why the annotations exist at all — they're a convenience layer on top:

-- **`InitializingBean.afterPropertiesSet()`** — the same timing as `@PostConstruct`, but the class implements a Spring interface directly instead of using an annotation.
+- **`InitializingBean.afterPropertiesSet()`** — same timing as `@PostConstruct`, via an interface instead of an annotation.
-- **`DisposableBean.destroy()`** — the same timing as `@PreDestroy`, interface-based instead of annotation-based.
+- **`DisposableBean.destroy()`** — same timing as `@PreDestroy`.
-- **`BeanPostProcessor`** — different from the two above: this isn't implemented *by* the bean itself, but registered separately, and it can inspect or wrap *every* bean in the application right around each one's initialization.
-This is the actual mechanism Spring uses internally to attach the proxies described in section 8 — when you see `@Transactional` wrapping a bean in a proxy, a `BeanPostProcessor` is what did that wrapping.
+- **`BeanPostProcessor`** — different: not implemented by the bean itself, but registered separately, and it can inspect or wrap *every* bean around its initialization.
+This is how Spring internally attaches the proxies described earlier.

-In everyday application code, prefer the annotations — they don't tie your class to a Spring-specific interface.
-The interfaces mostly matter for framework-level code, or the rare case where you need `BeanPostProcessor`'s exact, guaranteed ordering across every bean.
+Prefer the annotations in application code — they don't tie your class to a Spring interface.
+The interfaces mostly matter for framework-level code.

-`@Transactional` deserves one clarifying note here since it's built on the same proxy mechanism: by default, an *unchecked* exception (like `RuntimeException`) triggers a rollback, but a *checked* exception does not, unless you explicitly add `rollbackFor`.
-Also remember a transaction is a **database** boundary only — if a method sends an email and then the database write fails, the email does not get "rolled back"; only the database change does.
+One more note on `@Transactional`: by default an unchecked exception triggers a rollback, a checked one does not unless you add `rollbackFor`.
+And a transaction is a database boundary only — if a method sends an email and the database write later fails, the email isn't "rolled back," only the database change is.

-## 12. Circular Dependencies: When Two Beans Both Need Each Other
+## 12. Circular Dependencies

-Constructor injection has one sharp edge: if `OrderService` needs a `NotificationService` in its constructor, and `NotificationService` needs an `OrderService` in its constructor, **neither can finish being built first** — building either one requires the other to already exist.
+If `OrderService` needs a `NotificationService` in its constructor, and `NotificationService` needs an `OrderService` in its constructor, neither can finish being built first:

 ```java
 @Service